 After watching a certain amount of anime, you begin to pick up a few words and phrases: youth, dreams, bonds, excitement, you get the idea.
 These are the types of words that make up the songs from BanG Dream - no real depth, just a barrage of platitudes and banalities.
 At least, that's how the lyrics are for the opening and ending themes.
 As for all of the other songs that are sung over the course of the show (like five?), they're left untranslated.
 It's probably no great loss, though official releases ought to get into the habit of translating song lyrics.
 Despite being a band show, it seems that the music really wasn't all that important.

 None of these factors on their own would necessarily ruin an anime.
 A solid cast could compensate for a lousy story, and some people won't care how a show looks or sounds as long as it has something interesting to say.
 The problem is, BanG Dream doesn't have any strong suits; everything about it is derivative and half-baked.
 It doesn't have anything new to say, and exists only to make a profit off of an existing trend.
+It projects a future for the industry where creativity is shunned, and the only thing that matters is marketability.
 This is everything that is wrong with the industry.
 Good riddance.

 I decided to give BanG Dream a shot since I enjoyed the tap tap hell which is the rhythm game.
 In all honesty, I usually go into these types of anime with low expectations and I set the bar especially low because of how boring the synopsis made the anime sound.

 At a glance, BanG Dream looks generic, bland and boring.
 Storywise, there’s nothing outstanding about it but it isn’t bad nor good, it’s more mediocre.
 The plotline is definitely not the selling point for this anime.
 It’s your standard “airhead gathers girls to start a band/group” which is fine, it’s supposed to be lighthearted.